Monday, September 16, 2013

 Here the NIV drops the name, ” Lucifer," which is another name for the devil and replaces it with “Morning Star” in place of "son of the morning" as in the KJV.
 Jesus is referred to as "Morning Star" as in the book of Revelation 22:16.

 The translators make it sound like our Lord Jesus fell from grace, and not Satan, the devil.
 The devil was cast out of heaven because of pride.

-The word “Jehovah” was replaced with the word ”Lord” in the NIV, this is a incorrect because of the following reason, the Name “Jehovah” also known as “Yahweh” is a Name by which God is worshipped as the ”Self-Existent One;” One who reveals himself through his creation.
+The word “Jehovah” was replaced with the word ”Lord” in the NIV, this is incorrect, because of the following reason.
+The name “Jehovah” also known as “Yahweh” is a Name by which God is worshiped as the ”Self-Existent One;” One who reveals himself through his creation.
 In this instance the name ” Lord” would not have done justice to the greatness of God.
 There are also people who are called Lord.
 The title ”Lord” in this instance does not speak of the greatness of God.

-"Righteousness" is correct as in the KJV.
-Not "prosperity" as tranlated in the NIV.
-One can be prosperous without being righteous, the world can make you prosperous but it can never make you righteous (in right standing with God) which only comes from God.
+"Righteousness" is correct as in the KJV, not "prosperity" as translated in the NIV.
+A person can be prosperous without being righteous, the world can make us prosperous but it can never make us righteous (in right standing with God: this only comes from Him).

 Here the NIV replaces the word “Peace” with "prosperity."
 We can be prosperous without having peace, God is not against His children prospering, but we need to keep the verses in context.

 The NIV misses the mark completely here by saying, “the fourth looks like the son of the gods.”
 "The Son of God," as translated in the KJV, and not “the gods,” as translated in the NIV.